 The DND found that visible minorities, Indigenous Peoples, and Persons with Disabilities were more likely than other groups to be dropped from its current hiring process.
 As part of its endeavour to address systemic racism across all departments, the Visible Minorities Recruitment Campaign was initiated to improve the representation of visible minorities within DND leadership.
 A secondary goal was to evaluate the use of Knockri’s platform against traditional hiring approaches and recommend improvements to the recruitment process.

-Visible minorities were screened out more often than their counterparts on experience qualifications;
+Visible minorities were screened out more often than other groups

-Black individuals made up 10% of job applicants yet only 6.6% of those hired;
+Black candidates made up 10% of job applicants but only 6.6% of those hired

 – I. Shugart Clerk of the Privy Council

 Adapting traditional recruitment strategies to an automated interview assessment process enabled candidates to be evaluated based on skill, not by race, gender, or other characteristics that do not relate to job performance.
 The process also led to increased collaboration between HR and hiring managers and improved transparency and communication with candidates.